jaimejim/jaimejim.github.io/_posts/1921-02-19-bambino-mio-divino.markdown

 There is another screen from Somanetics that has a graph monitoring the oxygen saturation of the brain, it was around 80-87 all the time.

-There are two big monitors that present the heart rate which was around 95-120 or so - due to the cooling process - , the oxygen saturation which was around 100, the blood pressure which was around 50 mmHg and the breathing pattern which includes apnea cycles, inspirations are about around 40-60 per minute, with rapid breathing.
+There are two big monitors that present the heart rate which was around 95 to 120 - due to the cooling process - , the oxygen saturation which was around 100, the blood pressure which was around 50 mmHg and the breathing pattern which includes apnea cycles, inspirations are about around 40-60 per minute, with rapid breathing.

 There is a respirator from Dragger which I did not look too much in detail but that essentially helps push a little bit more of air into the babies.
 I was told the baby could breathe by himself but that they kept the respirator just in case during the cooling process.